pwheel/spring-security-oauth2-client/README.md

     **additionalAuthParams** - Any additional query parameters that you want sent to the OAuth Provider as part of the authorisation redirect.

     **redirectUri** - This is the URI that the OAuth Provider will redirect the user to (on your site) if they successfully authenticate.
     Must be the same as the OAuth2AuthenticationFilter is listening on.
 This can be an absolute or relative URI.
-Relative URI's will be resolved against the incoming request URI.
+    If using a relative URI then you must provide a OAuth2WebAuthenticationDetailsSource to the OAuth2AuthenticationFilter (see further examples below).

     **accessTokenUri** - This is the REST URI that should be called to obtain an access token from the code.
 This is called by the OAuth2AuthenticationFilter after the redirect from the OAuth Provider.